 Throughout the novel Mary is obsessed with the idea of going to America.
 Somehow she knows that this is the only possibility for her and Martin to survive this catastrophe.

 'Mary began to dream.
 It seemed to her that an angel came to her and told her to rise up and follow him.
 She arose and went with the angel to a great ship with white sails, on which they embarked.
 They went over the western sea to a rich land where the corn grew taller than a man's head and there were no masters.
 She asked the angel where she was and the angel said: "This is America.
 Make a home here and God will bless you."'
-(O'Flaherty, p.
-53)

 In the end, she sets this idea into action.
 Mary and Martin leave Ireland with their baby emigrating to America.
 On the one hand, this seems to be inconsistent with O'Flaherty's intention of creating an Irish heroine in Mary.
 Why does she leave the country then?
 The matter, however, is more complicated.
 Liam O'Flaherty's father was a Fenian; and O'Flaherty himself was obviously convinced that the Young Irelanders and the Fenian Brotherhood did a great deal to establish a new Irish consciousness; that they actually set an example for all those Irish people who fought for independence afterwards.
 The Fenian Brotherhood, however, was an organisation of Irish immigrants in America.
 From the other side of the world they wanted to fight for their country.
 No wonder then, that Mary's decision to go to America is presented as justifiable, if not as obligatory.
 Martin, her husband, already a member of the Young Irelanders, will fight for Ireland from America.
 The young couple and their baby are seen as Ireland's future.
 While the old Ireland dies in Brian Kilmartin a new Ireland is born in that young family going to America.

 '"And the old people?"
 Martin said.
 Mary took the piece of mortar from her pocket and gave it to him.
 "He told me to give it to you," she sobbed.
 "It's from the hearth."
-"I'll try not to disgrace his name," Martin whispered, as he looked at the morsel of clay, "out there in the new world."'
-(O'Flaherty, p.
-446)

 Mary, Martin and the baby are the only members of the Kilmartin family who survive the Famine, they even seem to be the only surviving people in Black Valley.
 Black Valley has become a death valley - destruction is omnipresent.
 At the same time, however, resurrection is taking place, symbolised by the young Kilmartin family.